 Why Aerospace Engineering at Swansea?

 Engineering at Swansea University has a strong reputation and attracts students from across the world.

 Did you know?

-Aerospace Engineering has recently been ranked 5thin the UK for its Graduate Prospects by the Times University Guide 2019.
+- Aerospace Engineering at Swansea is ranked 7th in the UK, and 5th for Graduate Prospects by the Times University Guide 2020.

-This course offers you the opportunity to spend a YEAR IN INDUSTRY (UCAS H402), in the UK or overseas, giving valuable work experience as well as a salary that is currently over £15,000 on average.
-Support and guidance are provided to help secure your placement.
+This course offers you the opportunity to spend a YEAR IN INDUSTRY (UCAS H402), in the UK or overseas, giving valuable workplace experience as well as a salary that is currently over £15,000 on average.
+Support and guidance is provided to help secure your placement.

 We also offer you the option to spend a YEAR ABROAD (UCAS 401) at a partner university which enriches the degree, giving a valuable cultural experience which can broaden your horizons when seeking employment.

 In your first year you can take a flying lesson and throughout your course will be working with facilities like the Merlin MPX521 Engineering Flight Simulator, the JetCat P120 Engine and multiple wind tunnels ensuring you are always fully up to speed.

 Graduates of the BEng Aerospace Engineering degree at Swansea are set on course for a range of employment opportunities.
 Your future could lie in any of the following roles: